Backward Doubly SDEs and Semilinear Stochastic PDEs in a convex domain: Weak solution of semilinear SPDE in a convex domain

+\end{Proposition} This equivalence of norms result plays also an important role in the proof of the existence of the solution for SPDE as a connection between the functional norms for such solutions and random norms from BDSDE solutions.

-where $\Delta_h^ig(x)=\frac{1}{h}(g(x+he_i)-g(x))$, and $(e_1,\cdots,e_d)$ is an orthonormal basis of $\R^d$. \end{Proposition} Under regular conditions (Assumption \ref{assdiff}) on the diffusion, it is known that the stochastic flow solution of a continuous SDE satisfies the homeomorphic property (see Bismut \cite{b}, Kunita \cite{K84}, \cite{K90}).
+Under regular conditions (Assumption \ref{assdiff}) on the diffusion, it is known that the stochastic flow solution of a continuous SDE satisfies the homeomorphic property (see Bismut \cite{b}, Kunita \cite{K84}, \cite{K90}).
 We have the following result whose proof can be found in \cite{K84}. \begin{Proposition} Let Assumption \ref{assdiff} holds.
 Then $\{X_{t,s}(x); x \in \mathbb{R}^d \}$ is a $C^2$-diffeomorphism a.s. stochastic flow.
 Moreover the inverse of the flow satisfies the following backward SDE

 for any $t<s$, where

 \end{Proposition} We denote by $J(X_{t,s}^{-1}(x))$ the determinant of the Jacobian matrix of $X_{t,s}^{-1}(x)$, which is positive and $J(X_{t,t}^{-1}(x))=1$.
 For $\varphi\in C_c^{\infty}(\R^d)$, we define a process $\varphi_t:\,\Omega\times [t,T]\times \R^d\rightarrow \R$ by